Airbus says record 2,094 planes ordered in 2023, 735 delivered

 Airbus has begun development of a successor to the popular A320 family for the second half of the 2030s, and is aiming to launch a hydrogen-powered plane -- which would emit no CO2 -- toward 2035.

+A320s made up the bulk of Airbus's deliveries, with 571 provided to clients last year, followed by 68 of the small A220s and 64 of the long-haul A350s.

-The performance outstripped that of its US rival Boeing, which is facing renewed scrutiny of its new 737 MAX jet after a scare on an Alaska Airlines jet last week, when a fuselage panel came off mid-flight and forced an emergency landing.
+The new orders outstripped those of US rival Boeing, which is facing renewed scrutiny, including an investigation by the US Federal Aviation Administration (FAA), of its new 737 MAX jet after a scare on an Alaska Airlines jet last week, when a fuselage panel came off mid-flight and forced an emergency landing.

 Boeing also saw a rise in net orders last year, to 1,314 aircraft, mainly for the 737 MAX but also for its long-haul 787s.